LorenzoGardiner/Candy-Distributor-Data-Analyst-Project/README.md

 # 📊 Candy Distributor Data Analyst Project

-A data analytics project using Python, SQL, and Power BI to analyze and visualize sales and profit data for a candy distributor.
+An end-to-end data analytics project project using Python, SQL, and Power BI to analyze and visualize sales and profit data for a candy distributor.
 The goal is to determine the trends of the candy products, the factories, and regional data to help make better informed business decisions for the future to maximize profit and minimize resource expenditure.

 ---

 ## 🚀 Project Objectives

 - Import CSV into PostgreSQL with Python to create tables
-- Perform data cleaning, transformation, and analysis using SQL and Python.
+- Perform data cleaning, transformation, and analysis using SQL
-- Build interactive dashboards using Power BI for stakeholder insights.
+- Build interactive dashboards using Power BI for stakeholder insights

 ---

 ## 🧰 Tools & Technologies

 - **Python** (pandas, sqlalchemy): Importing CSV files directly into PostgreSQL tables
-- **SQL** (PostgreSQL): Data Cleaning and Querying
+- **SQL** (PostgreSQL): Data cleaning, transformation, and querying
 - **Power BI**: Creating visualisations and interactive data dashboards
 ---